Cadet College Wana attack

-On 10 November 2025, Cadet College Wana in Wana, South Waziristan, Khyber Pakhtunkhwa, Pakistan, was attacked by alleged terrorist elements.
-The attackers were described by the Pakistani military as "Khawarij who are affiliated with the Indian proxy, Fitna-ul-Khawarij", using the Pakistani government's name for the Pakistani Taliban.
+On 10 November 2025, Cadet College Wana in Wana, South Waziristan, Khyber Pakhtunkhwa, Pakistan, was attacked by terrorists.
+The attackers were described by the Pakistani military as "Khawarij who were affiliated with Fitna-ul-Khawarij", using the Pakistani government's name for the Pakistani Taliban.
 The attack was aimed at targeting the educational institution and its students/staff.
 Pakistani security forces killed several of the attackers, and all students and staff were safely evacuated.

 Background

 Cadet College Wana is a military-style residential cadet college located in Wana, South Waziristan District, Khyber Pakhtunkhwa province, Pakistan.

 Attack

 On 10 November 2025, an explosive-laden vehicle rammed into the main gate of Cadet College Wana, causing the gate to collapse and damaging adjacent structures.
 Initially, the attackers attempted to breach the perimeter, but Pakistani troops responded quickly and repelled them.
 After the blast at the gate, several terrorists entered the college premises, including the administrative block.
 They were declared surrounded by the army there.
 A clearance operation was launched, with Pakistani security forces extracting the cadets and staff, engaging the infiltrators.
 By the next day, all students and teachers had reportedly been evacuated.